MrPixle2022/Documentaion/csharp/Classes.md

 }
 ```

--   `internal`: The type or member can be accessed by any code in the same assembly, but not from another assembly.
+- `internal`: The type or member can be accessed by any code in the same assembly, but not from another assembly -another project-.
 Top-level types (non-nested) are `internal` by default.

 - `protected internal`: The type or member can be accessed by any code in the same assembly, OR by any derived class in another assembly.

 - `private protected`: The type or member can be accessed by types derived from the containing class, but only within its containing assembly.

 ---